-Your ability to work, age, education, and recent jobs are the key factors affecting disability determination.
+Your Antelope Valley Social Security Attorney will explain that your ability to work, age, education, and recent jobs are the key factors affecting disability determination.
 But the Social Security Administration’s evaluation process is complex and its determinations can sometimes defy common sense.

 The Social Security Administration uses a five-step approach to evaluating disability claims, which it calls the sequential evaluation process.
 Here is a simplified description of the steps.
 The words in quotes have special Social Security Administration definitions.

 You will not be found disabled if you are doing “substantial gainful activity.”
 To the Social Security Administration, substantial gainful activity means work that involves more than minimal duties and pays $1,000 per month or more.

 You are not disabled in the Social Security Administration’s eyes if you do not have a “severe” impairment, as your Antelope Valley Social Security Attorney will tell you.
 The Social Security Administration finds an impairment or combination of impairments severe if it significantly limits your physical or mental ability to do basic work activities like dealing with changes in a routine work setting; walking, standing, sitting, lifting, pushing, pulling, reaching, carrying, and handling; seeing, hearing, and speaking; understanding, carrying out, and remembering simple instructions; use of judgment; and responding appropriately to supervision, co-workers, and usual work situations.